polycopter/leaf/README.md

 ### Installation

-> Leaf is build in [Rust][rust].
+> Leaf is built in [Rust][rust].
 If you are new to Rust you can install Rust as detailed [here][rust_download].
 We also recommend taking a look at the [official Rust - Getting Started Guide][rust_getting_started].

-To start building a machine learning application (Rust only for now.
-Wrappers are welcome) and you are using Cargo, just add Leaf to your `Cargo.toml`:
+To start building a machine learning application (Rust only for now; wrappers are welcome) and you are using Cargo, just add Leaf to your `Cargo.toml`:

 ```toml
 [dependencies]